decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Hash to scalar

 This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod q.
 This procedure acts as a helper function, and it is used internally in various places within the operations described in the spec.
-To map a message to a scalar that would be passed as input to the [Sign](#sign), [Verify](#verify), [spkGen](#spkgen) and [spkVerify](#spkverify) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.
+To map a message to a scalar that would be passed as input to the [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofgen) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.

 The `hash_to_scalar` procedure hashes elements using an extendable-output function (xof).
 Applications not wishing to use an xof may use `hash_to_field` defined in Section 5.3 of [@!I-D.irtf-cfrg-hash-to-curve], combined with `expand_message_xmd` defined in Section 5.4.1 of the same document, in place of `hash_to_scalar`.
 In that case, every element outputted by `hash_to_field` that is equal to 0 MUST be rejected.
 If that occurs, one should calculate more field elements (using `hash_to_field`), until they get `n` non-zero elements (for example, if there is only one 0 in the output of `hash_to_field(msg, 2)` one must try to calculate `hash_to_field(msg, 3)` etc.).